envi/olesia-khomchyn.github.io/docs/Options_and_Limitations.md

 ```

 #### <span style="color: #F05D30">in</span>
 The **in** operator returns True if the left operand is a member of the right operand.
-The right operand must be either a comma-separated list of values, enclosed in parentheses or a single expression that resolves to a collection.
+The right operand must be either a comma-separated list of values enclosed in parentheses or a single expression that resolves to a collection.
 Also, the **in** operator enables a shorthand way of writing multiple **eq** expressions joined by **or**.

 ``` json title="Example"
 https://api-demo.envi.net/odata/Inventory?$filter=classificationName eq 'MEDICATION' or classificationName eq = 'DEXAMT'